DarthWakamiya/NightWatch-EDR/README.md

 # PC Intruder Guard

-PC Intruder Guard known as NightWatch EDR is a personal endpoint monitoring system that runs silently in the background on your PC.
-Any suspicious activity someone touching the mouse, opening an application, or accessing files triggers an instant notification to your Telegram.
+PC Intruder Guard is a personal endpoint monitoring system that runs silently in the background on your PC.
+Any suspicious activity such as someone touching the mouse, opening an application, or accessing files triggers an instant notification to your Telegram.

-This project implements Host-based Monitoring and Security Automation (SOAR) concepts on a personal scale using Python and n8n.
+This project implements Host based Monitoring and Security Automation (SOAR) concepts on a personal scale using Python and n8n.

 ---